antarctica/bas-style-kit-docs/site/_core/forms.md

   included="yes"
 %}

 Checkboxes allow multiple options to be chosen, radio options allow only one.
-Use the `.checkbox` and `.radio` classes as shown to ensure proper styling.
+Use the `.bsk-checkbox` and `.bsk-radio` classes as shown to ensure proper styling.

 To pre-select an option set the `checked` attribute.